tennisvs/Springboard/Capstone/README.md

 * Creating an interactive program with different insurance companies would be more informative to different hospitals.
 Alongside grouping hospitals by different sizes, etc.

 ## 9. Credits
+I would like to thank Springboard group and Branko, my mentor, for their help with this project.